venugopr/ObjectDetection/README.md

 References

-Thanks to the below people for providing the sample implementation.
+Thanks to the below sites and people for providing the sample implementation for opencv and dl4j

 http://ramok.tech/tag/real-time-video-object-detection/